francisillingworth/Jones-and-Palmer-Test/README.md

 The site features:

 1. The bootstrap grid system layout.
-2. A Card carousel made using jQuery
+2. A card carousel made using jQuery

 ## Deployment